Overthrow2/overthrow2/README.md

 ### General

-* Automatic launch delay reduced from 30 seconds to 5 seconds
+* Automatic launch delay reduced from 30 seconds to 1 second
 * Pauses now end automatically
 * Hero selections are no longer at the top of the screen during the picking phase
 * Teams now start the game with a courier